-Phelps back on top, wins 100 fly in CharlotteMichael Phelps prepares to swim in a 200-meter freestyle, preliminary event at the Arena Grand Prix swim meet in Charlotte, N.C., Friday, May 16, 2014.
+Phelps back on top, wins 100 fly in CharlotteMichael Phelps swims the 200-meter freestyle in a preliminary event at the Arena Grand Prix swim meet in Charlotte, N.C., Friday, May 16, 2014.
 (AP Photo/Nell Redmond)

 CHARLOTTE, N.C.
 (AP) -- Michael Phelps lunged to the wall, popped his head out of the water, and turned immediately toward the scoreboard.

 For the first time since his supposed farewell at the 2012 London Olympics, Phelps was on top of the podium Friday night.
 He cruised to victory in the 100-meter butterfly at the Charlotte Grand Prix, while longtime rival Ryan Lochte watched from the VIP area, a brace on his injured left knee.

 Phelps made it through a grueling double in the morning prelims, also swimming the 200 freestyle, then limited himself to one race in the evening.
 While he didn't improve on the time from the first meet in his comeback, when he finished second to Lochte at Mesa, Arizona, last month, it was another big step toward competing at the 2016 Rio Olympics.

 If nothing else, Phelps showed he still knows how to get to the wall first.

 ''It's been a while,'' he said. ''It's nice seeing the first place next to your name.
 It's good to be on that side of it again.
 That's my first one since I came back.
 Hopefully, we can get a string of those.''

 Going out strong and remaining comfortably ahead on the return leg, Phelps cruised to victory in 52.13 seconds, about a half body-length ahead of runner-up Pavel Sankovich, a 2012 Olympian from Belarus.